hschellman/computing-basics/setup.md

 {: .checklist}

 > ## Issues
-> If you have issues here, please go to the [#computing-training-basics](https://dunescience.slack.com/archives/C02TJDHUQPR)Slack channel to get support.
+> If you have issues here, please go to the [#computing-training-basics](https://dunescience.slack.com/archives/C02TJDHUQPR) Slack channel to get support.
 Please note that you are on a CERN machine in your message.
 Thanks!
 {: .discussion}

 ## Useful Links